DUI & Criminal Traffic

 Continue Reading Read Less

-Can a DUI charge in Arizona be reduced?
+Can a DUI Charge in Arizona Be Reduced?

-The benefits of a reckless conviction are that it doesn’t include the severity of the punishment you could face for a DUI charge such as monetary fines and mandatory jail time.
+The benefits of a reckless conviction are that it doesn’t include the severity of the punishment you could face for a DUI charge, such as monetary fines and mandatory jail time.
 A reckless charge also will not count as a prior DUI conviction if you receive another DUI within the next seven years.

 Possible Arizona DUI Defenses

 Plea bargaining is severely limited for DUI cases in Arizona.
 However, there are possible defense strategies for people charged with driving under the influence.
-Our Tucson DUI Attorney Carlos A. Medina will evaluate your case and work with you to determine the best strategy for your defense.
+Our Tucson DUI Attorney Carlos A. Medina will evaluate your situation and work with you to determine the best strategy for your defense.

-We offer a free initial consultation to give you the opportunity to thoroughly discuss your case with our Tucson DUI lawyer.
+We offer a free initial consultation to give you the opportunity to thoroughly discuss your situation with our Tucson DUI lawyer.
 We stand ready to provide you with effective defense solutions geared towards the most favorable outcome possible.

 If you are facing charges for DUI, reach out to our Tucson DUI lawyer at (520) 251-9561 to schedule your free consultation!
 Se habla español.